BricePissard/Simple-Todo-List/README.md

 that can be deployed easily in any server and that can be read by any developer without any specific framework or environment knowledge.

-### 3.1.2 - JS Dependencies
+### 3.1.2 - Dependencies
 The only dependencies of for program are on jQuery: jQuery, jQuery-ui, jQuery.bPopup and jQuery.toggles The server-side code don't depends on a 3rd party Framework.
 The server-side code have been build as Web-Service oriented, to allows the deployment of the proprietary API in another server.
+Only one image have been used for this Web-App to limit the page load.
+All graphic rendering is processed by either CSS or SVG.

 ### 3.1.3 - Design Paterns and Hacking preventions
 Both of the code on frontend and backend respect the main programing Design Paterns.